 BENCHMARK(i32_addition);

 Compile it with -O3, run, result: 0 ns.
-Thanks for attention, that’s all 😅
+Thanks for your attention, that’s all 😅

 What will happen if we mutate the addition arguments between loop iterations?